slonprivacy/slonprivacy.github.io/en/offer.md

 <strong>1.
 General Provisions</strong>

 1.1.
-This document is the official proposal (public offer) of the Individual Entrepreneur Solomein Evgeny Sergeevich, OGRNIP 321774600494241, INN 421713484462 (hereinafter referred to as the <strong>Offeror</strong>), to conclude a contract for the provision of paid services with any capable individual or legal entity (hereinafter referred to as the <strong>User</strong>).
+This document is the official proposal (public offer) of the (hereinafter referred to as the <strong>Offeror</strong>), to conclude a contract for the provision of paid services with any capable individual or legal entity (hereinafter referred to as the <strong>User</strong>).

 1.2.
 This document is a public offer in accordance with Articles 435 and 437 of the Civil Code of the Russian Federation.